 We own a fleet of 25 technologically advanced, new generation OSVs, which includes two foreign-flagged anchor handling, towing and supply, or AHTS, vessels that primarily operate as supply vessels and for towing jack-up rigs.
-We also own and operate one fast supply vessel and own two former coastwise sulfur tankers that are being converted into multi-purpose supply vessels, or MPSVs.
-Currently, 16 of our OSVs are operating in the U.S. Gulf of Mexico, or GoM, four of our OSVs are operating in domestic waters outside of the GoM, four of our OSVs are operating offshore Trinidad, and one OSV and a fast supply vessel are working offshore Mexico.
-We plan to build additional new generation OSVs with an aggregate 46,000 tons of deadweight capacity.
-All of the new vessels currently contracted for construction under our MPSV program and our fourth OSV newbuild program are expected to be delivered from mid-2007 to early 2009.
+We also own and operate one fast supply vessel, own two former coastwise sulfur tankers that are being converted into multi-purpose supply vessels, or MPSVs, and are currently constructing 13 additional new generation OSVs.
+Currently, 20 of our OSVs are operating in domestic waters, primarily in the U.S. Gulf of Mexico, or GoM.
+Of our five OSVs currently working in international waters, four are operating offshore Trinidad and one is operating offshore Mexico.
+Our fast supply vessel is also working offshore Mexico.